 We can’t just resolve not to suck anymore.
 A vague sense of dissatisfaction is deadly for the plans that God has for us.
 Feeling bad about ourselves for our sin or our shortcomings usually makes us sin more and come up even shorter.
 Shame cycles us into inaction and in our idleness we are rendered inert and evil prevails in us and in the realms that we might have triumphed (I’m sounding really conquistador-ish here).
 Exposing our darkness and our weakness to God’s healing light is the best way to escape cycles of self -defeating shame and move forward.
 This requires identification of specific patterns that we would like to change.
 How do you think you suck?
 (Saying you suck at anything probably isn’t very self-loving- just for the record).

 And that’s why I love New Year’s resolutions.
 Just making the resolution exposes whatever the opposite pattern may be to the light.
-For example, I resolve to not hit the snooze button in 2015.
+For example, I resolve to not hit the snooze button this year.
 This reveals my laggardly waking habits and resultant abridgment of prayer time.
 I want to change that.
 I’m seizing the opportunity to change my behavior.
 The Roman calendar is an arbitrary but for some reason very motivating event for me.
-In 2015 I will not suck at waking up!
+This year, I will not suck at waking up!
 I have a couple of other resolutions because I really like to pile them on.
 Luckily, Lent, a much less arbitrary event, comes on February 18th, and if I’ve failed at any of them by then (which I certainly will) I will be ready for a reset.

 We really got ourselves into a mess recently at Circle of Hope.
 God afflicted us with this surprising idea to shift our church planting staff around.
 Nate Hulfish is moving into an Adminstrator/Communicator role for the whole church and I am moving into the role of Pastor of Marlton and Crescent.
 I never would have expected this for myself, but the strange attraction to this region–this new territory where I would go as pilgrim and stranger–is sticking with me as we move forward with the plan.
 It’s poetic to experience the conception of such a strange and wonderful idea when we remember the strangeness and wonder of Jesus’ conception and the mess into which he was born.
 I was dreaming a week or so ago about what it might be like.
 So I went as a stranger and a pilgrim to the land of jug handles and a hundred little towns–South Jersey within 20 minutes of our outpost at Marlton and Crescent, and I found a welcome sign for each of those towns (40!).
 Welcome, Jesus, to the world and to South Jersey.
 Welcome, me, too.
 I’m coming with Him.
 Check out the slideshow of my adventurous day below.